 During rush hour, even more so.

-The lines most affected are :
+The most affected lines usually are :

-• line 1: which passes through many tourist attractions such as the Champs Elysées and the Louvre
+- line 1: which passes through many tourist attractions such as the Champs Elysées and the Louvre

-• line 6: Bir Hakeim station in particular, which is the one to take to get to the Eiffel Tower.
+- line 6: Bir Hakeim station in particular, which is the one to take to get to the Eiffel Tower.

-How to avoid pickpockets in Paris
+How to Avoid Pickpockets in Paris

 Some tips may seem like common sense, but it’s always better to be safe than sorry.

-Avoid looking like a tourist
+Avoid looking too much like a tourist

 It’s a silly thing to say, but you’ll be more likely to be spotted if you’re carrying a large travel backpack rather than the bare essentials.